krmnino/MemoryGame/README.md

 # MemoryGame
-A simple memory game of cards implemented in Java
+A simple memory game of cards implemented in Java.

 TODO:
 - Check for that program works in all possible cases.